jvgalvin/Portfolio/README.md

 # Portfolio Projects
 ## Lucy Classifier
 ### Context and Objective
-I've become more interested in computer vision and wanted to try my hand at training a neural network that could discriminate between images of my own French Bulldog and other random Frenchies.
+I've become more interested in computer vision and wanted to try my hand at training a neural network that could discriminate between images of my own French Bulldog and other random Frenchies and deploy this as a lightweight Flask app.
 The objective was to use transfer learning to achieve a validation accuracy of 0.9 or higher.
 ### Data, Libraries, and Environment
 The images of Lucy were taken by my family, friends, and me.
 The other images of Frenchies came from the Stanford Dogs Dataset.
 I trained the neural network locally and used Tensorflow as my training framework.
 ### Results and Impact
 The network achieves a validation accuracy of 0.92 and a test accuracy of 0.96 (test set is smaller than validation set).
 A full writeup can be found here on Medium.
 ### Learnings
 Data preparation for computer vision projects should not be underestimated - time and complexity should be expected, despite how simple the task might seem.
 Training and validation data must be sufficiently similar.
 Image classification is easier understood than implemented.
+Training the model is only half the battle - deployment is nontrivial.

 ## Airbnb Exploratory Data Analysis
 ### Context and Objective